corrupted-application/essentials/README.md

 - May not always work correctly on Windows 8.1 and older.
 - Works on POSIX systems.
 - Works correctly on Windows 10 and newer.
+- It is important you use cprint like such: essentials.cprint("Text", essentials.Color.COLORNAME), otherwise you will encounter an error.

 **Supported colours:**
 - RED